jrutley/ReviewManagement/README.md

 + Node.js v6 or higher
 + .NET Core 2.2 runtime

-Commands to get up and running:
+Commands to get up and running from console:

-If using Visual Studio 2017 (no guarantees.. this is written on a Mac)

 1) Change to the ReviewManagement subfolder

-2) double-click the VSDebug.bat file

-3) load the sln

-4) click Start

-OR

-If running from the console

-1) Change to the ReviewManagement subfolder

-* From Windows, run

-        VSDebug.bat

-* From Mac or Linux, run

-		sh VSDebug.sh

-2) The following command will start the website:
+2) Start the backend with
         dotnet run

-For development purposes, this employs hot reload, so that we don't need to continually rebuild.
+This will automatically populate a SQLite DB

+3) From a new console, cd into the ClientApp folder and run npm install npm start

 ##### Testing